d3/d3-voronoi/README.md

 Returns an array of polygons, one for each input point in the specified *data* points, corresponding to the cells in the computed Voronoi diagram.
 For each element *i* in *data*, the polygon *i* represents the corresponding cell in the computed Voronoi diagram.

-Each polygon is represented as an array of points [*x*, *y*] where *x* and *y* are the point coordinates, and a `point` field that refers to the corresponding element in *data*.
+Each polygon is represented as an array of points [*x*, *y*] where *x* and *y* are the point coordinates, and a `data` field that refers to the corresponding element in *data*.
 Polygons are *open* in that they do not contain closing points that duplicate the initial point; a triangle, for example, is an array of three points.
 Polygons are also counterclockwise, assuming the origin ⟨0,0⟩ is in the top-left corner.

 <a name="voronoi_links" href="#voronoi_links">#</a> <i>voronoi</i>.<b>links</b>(<i>data</i>)